UduakUmanah10/HazardHunter/README.md

 <img src="app/src/main/res/drawable/mvvm.gif" width="1000" height="250">

+- [x] View:
+The View class is the base class or we can say that it is the superclass for all the GUI components in android.
+For example, the EditText class is used to accept the input from users in android apps, which is a subclass of View, and another example of the TextView class which is used to display text labels in Android apps is also a subclass of View.

 - [x] ViewModel:
 A view model is responsible only for taking the result of an action and mapping it into a ViewState.
 It connects the view with any use case.
 It consumes ui events, triggers use cases and processes a use case response into a ViewState that is exposed For the screen to render.